Menu

 Experts Weigh in on Chemicals in Bay Area Drinking Water

 Last month, the U.S. Environmental Protection Agency proposed federal limits on PFAS—human-made “forever chemicals” that are linked to cancer and other health issues—to reduce the levels in the nation’s drinking water.
-PHI’s Dr. Gina Solomon weighs in on PFAS and drinking water in the Bay Area drinking water.
+Dr. Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, weighs in on PFAS and drinking water in the Bay Area drinking water.

 • San Francisco Chronicle